Why Facebook Offline Conversions Is a Must post-iOS 14

 Before you can start tracking your offline conversions on Facebook, you’ll need the following:

-Once you do that, you can start uploading interaction data from your eCom and physical stores to the Events Manager.
-Facebook will then match your offline event set (which contains your offline event data) with your site conversions.
+Once this has been accomplished, you can start sending interaction data from your eCom and physical stores to Events Manager.
+Facebook will then match your conversions event set (which contains your offline event data) with your site conversions.
 It does this to identify the ads that generated conversions on your website and avoid event duplication.

 How does Facebook do this?
 Facebook Click Identifiers (FBCLIDs) are used to track outbound clicks from Facebook ads.
 In other words, if a Facebook user clicks on an ad and is redirected to your website, a unique FBCLID is generated and appended to the URL.